koscim/for-approval/README.md

 Automatic deployment was enabled on the heroku application with the option `Wait for CI to pass before deploy` for continuous deployment.

+## Cypress.io

+This application uses Cypress.io as an Automated Acceptance Testing Framework.

+Cypress.io was setup using ```npm install --save-dev cypress``` and requires no configuration changes to run.

+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>